List of Sharpe series characters: German

+Lossow

-LossowCaptain Lossow first appears in Sharpe's Gold.
+Captain Lossow first appears in Sharpe's Gold.
 He is a cavalry Captain in the King's German Legion, and one of the few people Sharpe considers a friend.
 He rode a horse named Thor, so called because it "could bite a man's face off or beat an enemy down with its hooves."

 Sharpe and Lossow first met in 1810, Lossow recognizing Sharpe's name after the capture of the French Imperial Eagle during the Battle of Talavera.
 Later, Lossow's squadron would save Sharpe and the South Essex Light Company from an attack by French Lancers.
 In Almeida, Lossow and his sergeant Helmut stood by as Sharpe set off the powder trail leading to the city's powder magazine.

 Lossow would re-appear during the events of Sharpe's Sword, during the Battle of Salamanca in 1812.
 While Sharpe was convalescing from his wounds, Lossow gifted a crate of stone-bottled beer.
 Lossow's squadron - accompanied by Sharpe, Harper, and Major Hogan - would then take part in the Battle of García Hernández, breaking through the French squares in pursuit of Colonel Leroux.
 Whether or not Lossow survived the Battle is left unanswered.

+Helmut

-HelmutHelmut first appears in Sharpe's Gold.
+Helmut first appears in Sharpe's Gold.
 He is a sergeant in the King's German Legion cavalry, under the command of Captain Lossow.
 He is described as small and squat with bow-legs, but Patrick Harper claims him to be "a one-man army."
 During the events of Sharpe's Gold, Helmut was among the cavalry that saved Sharpe and the South Essex Light Company from a French Lancer attack, taught swordsmanship to Teresa Moreno, and assisted Sharpe and Harper in setting off the powder magazine in Almeida.